Introduction: Washing Machine Motor Wiring Basics

 Step 3: Video Washing Machine Motor Dc/ac

-Go and check my channel you will find something useful for sure till then take care and be very carefull with 220v
+Go and check my channel you will find something useful for sure till then take care and be very careful with 220v

 is very dangerous see you soon BYE BYE